cccbr/belfryupkeep/content/docs/080-stays-and-sliders/index.md

 Several options are available here and the choice requires careful consideration.

+{{< hint warning >}}
+In the last few years many ash trees have started to suffer from "ash die back" - a disease that leads to the death of the trees affected.
+Many ash trees are therefore being felled and ringers may anticipate plenty of ash being available for stays.
+However, one of the problems with the diseased ash is that it becomes very brittle and is therefore useless for making stays.
+Great caution is also required when felling diseased trees.
+Affected wood becomes marked from the centre with dark brown and black markings.
+{{< /hint >}}

 #### Obtaining a replacement from the original bell hanger

 The simplest and lowest risk option is to obtain a replacement stay from the original bell hanger.
 This is not the cheapest option but bear the following points in mind: